saraoe/natural-stories-dutch/experiment/data/README.md

 - responses: ```responses_*.csv```
 - participant information: ```participant_info_*.json```

-All files have the same subfix of filename, indicating the partipant id, participant number, date of data collection, and a random string of characters (that are the same for the same participant).
+All files have the same subfix of filename, indicating the partipant id, participant number, date of data collection, and session.

-If the file end with ```_s2``` this indicates that the experiment crashed during data collection, and this is the data collected during the the second session.
-Thus, there will for this participant exist two version of every file.
+If the file end with ```_sn``` where n > 1, this indicates that the experiment crashed during data collection, and this is the data collected during the n'th session.
+Thus, there will for this participant exist n versions of every file.

 The **reation times** file include the following columns:
 - reading_type: (str) indicates whether reading was excuted in SPR or RSVP framework